-Child Support Lawyer in Fort Lauderdale
+Child Support Lawyer In Fort Lauderdale

+The “C” in the acronym P.E.A.C.E. stands for child support.
 In the State of Florida, child support is governed by Section 61.30, Florida Statutes.
 Child support is a court-ordered obligation placed on a parent for the financial support of their minor child to provide care, maintenance, and education.
 Under Florida Law parents are not able to waive their child support obligations, however under certain circumstances a deviation in the child support amount, up or down, may be permitted.
 Florida recognizes that parents of a minor child have a legal and moral duty to support and maintain their children.

 How Is Child Support Calculated in Florida?

 When determining the financial obligation of a parent, the courts use Florida’s child support guidelines, located in Section 61.30, Florida Statutes.
 These guidelines specifically outline how much child support is required using several factors, including the parents’ net income and the number of children involved in the matter.
 The amount and duration of child support payments will vary based on the individual circumstances of each case.

 What if I Have Reason to Believe the Other Parent Is Hiding Income?

 A parent’s income or a parent’s lack of income are some of the most important factors when determining how much child support a parent will have to pay.
 Unfortunately, many parent’s will underreport their income to avoid or lower their child support obligation.
 In cases such as these, the imputation of income may be a useful tool.
 If a parent is hiding income, the court can impute a salary on that other parent.
 The court can also impute income if one parent is unemployed or underemployed.
 Family law courts must make specific factual findings based on evidence relating to the parent’s current job market, the parent’s employment history, and the prevailing salary in the local community to impute income against a parent.